ARPOISE/ARpoise/README.md

 ## Functionality
 - Location-based, Unity-created AR-content can be shown on Android and iOS devices at any location in the world.

-- The 3D content visible in ARpoise is independent of the ARpoise app download from the [Play Store](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) or the
+- The 3D content visible in ARpoise is independent of the ARpoise app downloaded from the [Play Store](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) or the
 [App Store](https://www.apple.com/lae/ios/app-store/).